 - A network retail pharmacy.

 - A pharmacy that is not in the plan's network.
-We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
+We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 3, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

 - The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 3 and the plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 3 and the plan's Pharmacy Directory at www.arkansasbluecross.com/medicare/egwp.